AnshumanMaity/palindrome-birthday/README.md

-# Is your birthday a pallindrome?
+# Is your birthday pallindrome?

 A VanillaJS app to check whether your birthday is pallindrome or not.